-Even if you wanted to purchase a car with a credit card, it might be difficult to find a dealer who accepts credit card payments, according to U.S. News & World Report.
+Even if you wanted to purchase a car with a credit card, it might be difficult to find a dealer who accepts credit card payments.
 This is due to a number of reasons:

-- Dealerships have to pay card issuers 1 to 4 percent in fees for each transaction they process.
-Because a car is such a large purchase, this would be a pretty large loss in profits for the dealership, so it’s unlikely they will accept a full car payment on credit card.
+- Transaction fees.
+Dealerships have to pay card issuers 1.5% to 3.5% in fees or each transaction they process.
+Because a car is such a large purchase, this would be a pretty large loss in profits for the dealership, so it’s unlikely they will accept a full car payment on a credit card.
 You will likely be able to put some or all of your down payment on a credit card, but not the entire purchase price.

-- Credit card customers can easily dispute charges.
+- Charge disputes.
+Credit card customers can easily dispute charges.
 If a car buyer feels they have been wronged in some way by the seller, they could dispute the charge, which might delay payment for weeks or even months.
 And if your credit card sides with you, they may not get paid at all.

-- Cars purchased with a credit card cannot be repossessed, because credit card debt is considered unsecured debt.
-Cars purchased with a car loan can be repossessed, which gives the dealer extra security in case payments go unmade.
+- Unsecured debt.
+Cars purchased with a credit card cannot be repossessed, because credit card debt is considered unsecured debt.
+Cars purchased with a car loan can be repossessed, however, which gives the dealer extra security in case payments go unmade.

-Even if you do find a dealer who will allow you to purchase a car entirely with a credit card, putting such a large charge on your plastic is not the best choice for everyone.
+Even if you do find a dealer who will allow you to purchase a car entirely with a credit card, putting such a large charge on your plastic may not be the best choice for everyone.

 Who Should Consider Buying a Car With a Credit Card?